Abuse, Neglect, and Exploitation of the Elderly and Disabled

 - Financial Exploitation – A person commits the crime of financial exploitation of an elderly or disabled person if such person knowingly and by deception, intimidation, or force obtains control over the elderly or disabled person's property with the intent to permanently deprive the elderly or disabled person of the use, benefit or possession of his or her property thereby benefiting such person or detrimentally affecting the elderly or disabled person (570.145, RSMo).

 Anyone who suspects someone is being abused, neglected, or exploited can make a report.
 Certain professionals, however, are mandated by law to report.
 Click here to find a complete list of mandated reporting laws and mandated reporters.

-See Elder Abuse-It is a Crime, page 1, for information on what to report.
+See Stop Adult Abuse: It's a Crime, page 18, for information on what to report.

 If the alleged victim lives in his or her own home or community, an investigator will help the alleged victim determine the services or interventions needed to stop or alleviate the abuse.
 The services may include: